jlumpe/gambit-publication/README.md

 ### Download source data

 Large files in `resources/` are not present in version control and need to be downloaded separately.
-You can do this all up front by running the `get_src_data` target.
+You can do this all up front by running the `fetch_src_data` target.
 Otherwise the individual data sets will be downloaded as needed when running the workflow.